taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka has had their fill of water.
 Their stomach rumbles loudly, and Iri looks worried.

-Iri: *"Soka, pleeeaaase will you eat something?
-I think Min left you a snack..."*
+Iri: *"Soka, pleeeaaase will you eat something?"*

-Iri reachers over to the pouch that Min left in the hammock and pulls out a [Ungurahua](https://youtu.be/baWFekERwsw) fruit, which looks like a rather large and plump, dark purple-black grape.
-Asoka stares at it, unable to fathom what to do with it.

 Asoka: *"Maybe there's leftovers at the Central Hearth..."*